 How Long Can Anxiety Attacks Last And How Do I Cope With Them?

 Anxiety is a natural and common response to stressful or frightening situations.
-Although many people have felt anxious at some point in their lives, those with anxiety disorders experience symptoms that can be challenging to cope with.
+Although many people have felt anxious at some point in their lives, people diagnosed with an anxiety disorder experience symptoms that can be challenging to cope with.
 Sometimes, an individual living with anxiety may experience what are known as anxiety attacks.
 These are intense periods of fear, dread, and tension that are often caused by a specific concern.
 Anxiety attacks can last for varying lengths of time and may be accompanied by a host of other symptoms that can make them difficult to cope with.
 Understanding the causes, symptoms, and duration of anxiety attacks can help you regain control over them.
 You can’t always prevent anxiety attacks, but you can learn how to manage them and reduce their impact on your life.
 In this article, we’ll be discussing ways to identify, cope with, and reduce the frequency of anxiety attacks to help you live a healthier and more productive life.

 What is an anxiety attack?